 The education, research, and medical undertakings carried out at Kyoto University involve a broad spectrum of human interaction and relationships.
 For students, faculty, and staff, it is vital that these relationships are positive and productive.
 However, the relationships between instructors and students, supervisors and staff, can on occasion develop into an inappropriate power relationship.
 Such cases can not only hinder work and study, but can cause profound emotional distress to the targets of the harassment.
 This includes such inappropriate behavior as sexual harassment.

-Kyoto University is making the utmost efforts to ensure that such incidents do not occur on its campuses, and in the unfortunate event that they do, to respond swiftly to remedy the situation.
+Kyoto University is implementing appropriate measures to ensure that such incidents do not occur on its campuses, and in the unfortunate event that they do, the University will make the utmost efforts to respond swiftly to remedy the situation.
 Kyoto University respects the individual rights of all of its students, faculty, and staff, and strives to ensure that each person can devote themselves to their work or study in a conducive environment.

 If you are a target of harassment